mpilone/hazelcastmq/hazelcastmq-stomp/README.md

 Using HazelcastMQ STOMP requires configuring a simple layer on the Core functionality:

-1. Create a HazelcastMQ instance
+1. Create a HazelcastMQ broker
 2. Create a stomp configuration
 3. Create a stomp server
 4. Connect with STOMP clients